buchananja/dpyp/README.md

 analysing data.

 #### Aims:
-- Build common data manipulation procedures with clear syntax (e.g. select & rename columns, groupby & aggregate, format headers, replace nulls with zeros, etc.). r
+- Build common data manipulation procedures with clear syntax.
+- Build robust testing and error handling.
+- Allow customisation within functions for flexibility and ease of use.